percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 Specifies the timeout in microseconds to allow active connection to complete COMMIT action before starting RSU.

-While running RSU it is expected that user has isolated the node and there is no active traffic executing on the node.
+While running RSU, it is expected that user has isolated the node and there is no active traffic executing on the node.
 RSU has a check to ensure this, and waits for any active connection in ``COMMIT`` state before starting RSU.